abdorah/QuizLab/README.md

 | >choose a player | to sign in as an other user |
 | >add player | to create new account |
 | >score | to see the current player's high score |

+---

+⚓ Please refer to the github repo [QuizLab](https://github.com/abdorah/QuizLabJavaFx) for the desktop version.